Original story by Garth Ennis

 Published by Avatar Press

-Stitched is a 17-minute short film from 2011, written and directed by Garth Ennis (the trailer can be viewed at the official website).
+Stitched is a 17-minute short film from 2011, written and directed by Garth Ennis (view the trailer here).
 I have to admit I was surprised when I heard that Ennis had moved from brilliant comic book writer into the world of films; I haven’t seen the film, but I’ve been led to believe that it covers the contents of the first issue of this collection of the ongoing series.
 Three soldiers are the only survivors of a Blackhawk helicopter crash in eastern Afghanistan, one man with a leg injury and two woman; they can’t stay where they crashed because they are in the middle of Taliban-controlled country.
 However, it is not the locals they have to worry about – there is something else in the mountains that is much worse than armed fighters … Something that the SAS commandos who save the American soldiers call the Stitched.

 The story is a good one – the two teams of soldiers join up to help each other make it out of the mountains alive, with many Stitched in the way and the people behind the Stitched out there as well, leading to gun fights and brutal battles, as well as characterisation that means you get to know the soldiers as they go through this ordeal.
 Wolfer stages this very well – he is an excellent storyteller (he has been since the days of Warren Ellis’ Strange Kiss) when it comes to the combat, depicting the gruesome details with flair and clarity.
 The only strange aspect is the faces, which looks like he’s trying to draw likenesses of the actors in the short film for the characters in the book, something that doesn’t seem to be his strength.
 However, this doesn’t detract from solid art throughout the book, which creates a chilling atmosphere when needed and puts you in the heart of the action, whether you want to or not.
 I don’t know if this is a film adaptation or not, but it’s a good comic book with a very strong idea behind it.